CLSherrod/clsherrod.github.io/_posts/2011-07-20-thinking-rabbi-german-common.md

 date: 2011-07-20
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - business
-permalink: "/thinking-rabbi-german-common/"
+permalink: /thinking-rabbi-german-common/
 ---
 Wow, the last couple of days have been fun.